LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 }
 ```

-Lets try to understand what's happening in this function
+Let's try to understand what's happening in this function

 It needs a `SUBGRAPH_URL`, you will need to replace "YOUR-SUBGRAPH-URL" with the url of your subgraph which you can get by going to the graph's [hosted service](https://thegraph.com/hosted-service) clicking on `My dashboard` and then on your graph.
 Copy the url under `Queries(HTTP)`
 ![](https://i.imgur.com/ekQvnwa.png)

 It then calls this url with the query that we created using axios post request

-Then it handles any errors and sends back the reponse if there are no errors
+Then it handles any errors and sends back the response if there are no errors

 Now open your `index.js` file under the `pages` folder and paste the following code, explanation of the code can be found in the comments.